jonathan-r-jones/Composable-Batch-Files/README.md

 * Rename n_emp.bat to n.bat.

 Presto.
-You now have a new a fresh dictionary.
+You now have an empty dictionary.